Valentin387/VGCC_backend/README.md

 Backend for a versatile application combining Google Calendar and OpenAI's ChatGPT APIs, using FastAPI.

-I recommend to use the version tagged with the tag "final-release".
-It´s the most stable one, from there on I got creative accepting pull requests...

 Just run `main.py` and that's it!